 - We stayed during autumn, but if you’re pining for a winter holiday the location of Hotel Quelle makes it perfect for snow-filled adventures in South Tyrol.

-If you’re looking for more information on vacationing in South Tyrol, then access travel guides, planning checklists, money-savings tips and more through our free South Tyrol Travel Resource Library.
+If you’re looking for more information on vacationing in South Tyrol, then access step-by-step hiking instructions, money-saving tips and more through our South Tyrol Travel Resource Guides.
 See you on the sunny side of the Alps!

 We’d like to thank the Steinmair family and their entire team for making us feel so at home at Hotel Quelle!
 And we’d like to congratulate them on winning the 2019 Trivago Award as the best 5-star hotel in Italy!